 It’s a common question we get asked heaps.
 Most people do the bare minimum, and then they are done.
 If that’s all you want to do then, that’s fine.
 At least you’re moving towards better health.

 The answer varies.
 Everyone is different.
 Some people love playing rugby on the weekends.
 Obviously, they will work out more than the average Joe.
 Some people come to the gym for the social aspect.
-It’s a break from their busy lives to see their friends, even if it’s through heaps of sweat and push-ups.
+It’s a break from their busy lives and a chance to see friends, even if it’s through heaps of sweat and push-ups.
 And then there are those who just do the minimum to make their doctors happy.

 The Australian Department of Health recommends at least 150 minutes of moderate intensity exercise or 75 minutes of vigorous intensity exercise per week.
 This minimum will improve your blood pressure, cholesterol, heart health, and strengthen your bones and muscles.

 If you’re looking to lose weight and reduce your chances of developing cancer, the Department of Health further recommends at least 300 minutes of moderate intensity exercise or 150 minutes of vigorous intensity exercise per week.

 In other words, you should aim to do at least 30 minutes of exercise five days a week.
 Trust us, 30 minutes out of your day is nothing!
 Don’t think you have to run for 30 minutes either.
 Exercise can be anything you want it to be from brisk walking to swimming to dance to running.
 Do what makes you happy and gets you moving.

 You don’t have to hate exercise.
 Exercise has heaps of health benefits.
 Next time you dread heading to the gym, think about these benefits of exercise:

 - Reduce your risk of high blood pressure